JiaweiLian/Papers-of-adversarial-ML-in-CV/README.md

 (2022) AI Security for Geoscience and Remote Sensing: Challenges and Future Trends

-IEEE Geoscience and Remote Sensing Magazine https://readpaper.com/paper/4702755945063661569
+arXiv (IEEE Geoscience and Remote Sensing Magazine) https://readpaper.com/paper/4702755945063661569

 (2023) Trustworthy AI: From Principles to Practices